mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/107_ingestion.md

 **Security:**

-- Keep data within your VPC using secure endpoints
+- Keep data within your VPC using secure endpoints.
-- Use a VPN or private connection for data transfer between cloud and on-premises networks
+- Use a VPN or private connection for data transfer between cloud and on-premises networks.
-- Encrypt data transmission over public internet
+- Encrypt data transmission over public internet.

 **Data Management:**

-- Handle schema changes, privacy-sensitive data, and monitor uptime, latency, and data volumes
+- Handle schema changes, privacy-sensitive data, and monitor uptime, latency, and data volumes.
 - Conduct data-quality tests, capture data changes through logs, and perform checks and exception handling.

 ## Factors when designing your ingestion architecture: